labster/p6-file-directory-tree/README.md

 ## FUNCTIONS

 #### mktree
 Makes a directory tree with the given path.
-If any elements of the tree do not already exist, this attempts to make them.
+If any elements of the tree do not already exist, this will make new directories.

 	sub mktree ($path, $mask = 0o777)

 Accepts an optional second argument, the permissions mask.
 This is supplied to mkdir, and used for all of the directories it makes; the default is `777` (`a+rwx`).
 It takes an integer, but you really should supply something in octal like 0o755 or :8('500').

+Returns True if successful.

 #### rmtree
 This deletes all files under a directory tree with the given path before deleting the directory itself.
 It will recursively call unlink and rmdir until everything under the path is deleted.

+Returns True if successful, and False if it cannot delete a file.

 #### empty-directory
 Also deletes all items in a given directory, but leaves the directory itself intact.
 After running this, the only thing in the path should be '.' and '..'.

+Returns True if successful, and False if it cannot delete a file.

 ## TODO